HadrienG2/subwoofer/book/src/user-guide/other-insight.md

 ## Data type

-Besides individual single and double precision numbers, many CPUs can process data in SIMD batches of one or more width.
+Besides individual single and double precision numbers, many CPUs can process data in SIMD batches of one or more widths.
 On microarchitectures with a sufficiently dark and troubled past, we could expect the subnormals fallback path to behave differently depending on the precision of the floating-point number that are being manipulated, or the width of the SIMD batches.
 Such